gulp-community/gulp-json-editor/README.md

   },
   // the second argument is passed to js-beautify as its option {},
-  // the third argument is passed to merge options, eg, arrayMerge options {
+  // the third argument is passed to deepmerge options, eg, arrayMerge options {
     arrayMerge: function (dist,source,options) {return source;} }))